Tyler799/Morrowind-2020/Morrowind_2019.md

 * [flora_bush_01 replacer](http://www.nexusmods.com/morrowind/mods/42941/?) - Get the 1.3 file, and I highly recommend grabbing the 1k texture optional file because 2k textures for a bush is a little overkill.
 Make sure to look through your options.
 I used the flowerless version of the mesh with browner bark.
 If you do decide to change anything, make sure to follow the instructions closely and rename the files properly.
 * [Trama Bump mapped](http://www.nexusmods.com/morrowind/mods/43015/?) - If you like bump-mapped mods.
 * [Hackle-lo Fixed](http://www.nexusmods.com/morrowind/mods/42784/?)
-* [Comberry Bush and Ingredient Replacer](http://www.nexusmods.com/morrowind/mods/42586/?) - The EXTRAS option contains another option which includes vanilla style textures.
+* [Comberry Bush and Ingredient Replacer](http://www.nexusmods.com/morrowind/mods/42586/?) - The EXTRAS BAIN option contains another option which includes vanilla style textures.
 I recommend it.
 * [Improved Kwama Eggs and Egg Sacs](http://www.nexusmods.com/morrowind/mods/43555/?) - Technically not a plant, but they work the same way plants do.
 The install is a little complicated if you're doing it manually.
 If you want the full package (bump maps + animation) get `00` + `01` + `03`.
 If you don't want bump maps but do want the animation, get `00` + `02`.
 For a no frills retexture, just get folder `00`.
 * [Fire Fern Plant and Ingredient Retexture](http://www.nexusmods.com/morrowind/mods/43568/?)

 * [Better flora](https://mega.nz/#!HwpRRRZQ!IKYOhTxBrfEATUXGltYNsESBZs_Y-CZRQ4zq2bM8duo)  - We're just after the meshes from this mod, but the original had collisions for all the flower meshes.
 I've fixed that in this version.
-You do need to disable four files from `meshes\o`), and those are the three kreshweed .nifs and the marshmerrow .nif.
+You do need to disable four files from `meshes\o`), and those are the three `kreshweed.nifs` and the `marshmerrow.nif`.
 If you don't like spinning flowers, you might want to disable the gold kanet meshes as well, as the flowers will rotate when you move your camera.
 If you want to use them, you'll either need to make them a separate mod, or just pull them into the `meshes` folder with the rest of the mod and re-pack it.

 Original mod this was based on can be found [here](http://www.nexusmods.com/morrowind/mods/43288/) (Do not download this)